 We are up early as usual for the hike out and hit the trail by 7am, the motivation for town food is very strong.
 It’s another lovely and cool morning as we cruise back to the main trail from Golden Lake.
 I’m sad to leave this little haven but I’m ready for beer and showers!

 We pass through a few meadows and even though the guide says this side is very, very dry we have to cross 3 very full creeks…?!?

 Part of the reason it is drier on this side is there was a large fire here several years ago.
 It’s sad to see all the burnt trees, although there is lots of signs of life coming back in the spots of green and little trees pushing up through the ash.
 It makes for a very dusty trail and from this and the creek crossings my shoes and legs are caked with mud, cute.

-The morning heats up and I am glad we got started early since there is very little shade to be found.
-We take a few small breaks to eat a little and I change my socks after the last creek crossing, which feels lovely.
+The morning heats up fast and I am glad we got started early since there is very little shade to be found.
+We take a few small breaks to eat a little and I change into dry socks and shorts, which feels luxurious after squishy wet feet all morning.
 There is supposed to be a trail that branches off to our right that would take us along the back side of Three Creeks Lake but we never find it in the burnt trees.
 We just follow the trail down to the gravel road we drove in on and walk along that for what feels like FOREVER back to the parking area.

 Finally we come back to our cars around 10:30am and take bucket paths to wash some of the dirt off.
 We sit at Three Creek Lake for a bit and then head into Sisters, Oregon to Three Creek Brewery to eat and drink.
 It’s still pretty early and we were going to camp at a little campground in Sisters but Marisa decides to drive back to Portland since it’s only 3 hours away.